 Surprisingly, Stansbury jetty also produces some thumper King George whiting at times.
 The best whiting come from the seaward end, where the bottom is a mixture of sand, tape weed and low limestone outcrops.
 Don’t expect to catch a bag limit of whiting from the jetty, but hauls of half a dozen fish per angler are common and some are better than 40 centimetres.

-Those trailing fishing boats to Stansbury can look forward to first class launching facilities.
+Those trailering fishing boats to Stansbury can look forward to excellent launching facilities.
 The ramp is multi-laned with twin floating boarding pontoons and a small, but strategically positioned breakwater for protection from summer winds.
-The car and trailer park is sealed and quite secure for overnighting.
+The car and trailer park is sealed and quite secure for overnight expeditions.